 “Things were way simpler back then, weren’t they?” someone said behind her, all of a sudden.

-Stephanie turned around to see a woman with light-brown hair, roughly about her age or perhaps a bit older, wearing a long dress with as many colours as the flower beds around them.
-Friendliness would be the best word to describe her gestures, her eyes and her voice.
+Stephanie turned around to see a woman with light-brown hair, roughly about her age or perhaps a bit older, wearing a long dress with as many colors as the flower beds around them.
+Friendliness would be the best word to describe her gestures, her eyes, and her voice.

 “Oh, so do I: the sights, the sounds, the music… and of course, all the lovely flowers everywhere.
 My name is Deborah, by the way.
 Deborah Cairns.
 I’m one of the persons in charge of this little exhibit.”

 “Nice to meet you, Deborah.
 My name is Stephanie.
 Let me tell you what a wonderful job you did here.
 It’s almost like actually being there once more.”

 “That’s the idea.
 We want people who visit to remember the spirit of that age.”